 After a while, I began to connect the dots and now I can say that the technical information is just as interesting as the aesthetic of the watches.
 This interest even inspired a work of fiction, Parker Owen GMT, an international adventure series set in the year 2020 featuring a watch with other-worldly complications.

-My watch collection is currently in its infancy, with only a Timex Weekender and an old G-Shock, but I have my eye on a few timepieces that I hope to be able to purchase in the not too distant future.
+My watch collection is currently in its infancy, with only the Casio, Timex Weekender, Adidas and Seiko Chronograph in the photo so far.
+I have my eye on a few timepieces that I hope to be able to purchase in what I hope will be the the not-too-distant future.